Fact: People of all ages contribute to the economy

 While many people look forward to retiring and kicking up their feet, many others find it insulting to be no longer perceived as valuable contributors.
 Recently, the entrepreneurial ambitions of people in later ages have been rising: according to the Kaufmann Foundation1, in recent decades, one-fifth of new US entrepreneurs were between 55 and 64 years old.

 As demography shifts, assumptions about what a person can or cannot do at a certain age, are challenged.
 People today live longer, healthier lives.
 This increases the health span, meaning the amount of time we spend in good health through our lives.
 This is in itself very good news, because wellbeing is a value in itself.
 But the extended health span is of interest to science and policy also for a more specific reason: Some hope that if people over 60 are healthier, maybe they can participate in the labour market a bit longer.
 This re-entry into the workforce of traditionally inactive cohorts could give rise to a real new "demographic dividend”, capable of substantially increasing GDP, as many economists believe.
-The idea goas as follows: if today in Italy, 65-80-year-olds worked at least part-time, GDP could increase by 15% per year, other conditions being equal.
+The idea goes as follows: if today in Italy, 65-80-year-olds worked at least part-time, GDP could increase by 15% per year, other conditions being equal.

 This is very good news for everyone who wants to keep working in their profession.
 However, there are a few problems with this thinking.